awsdocs/aws-app-runner-developer-guide/doc_source/security_iam_service-with-iam.md

 If you use the App Runner console to create a service, the console lists the roles in your account, and you can select the role that you created for this purpose\.

 For information about creating a service, see [Creating an App Runner service](manage-create.md)\.

-**Note**
-The permissions that the instance role should provide depend entirely on your application\.
-Your code might not call any AWS APIs, and in this case you don't need to provide an instance role to App Runner\.
-In case your code does call AWS APIs, we have no way to anticipate which calls they are\.
-Therefore, we don't provide a managed policy for instance roles\.
-You must explicitly include the required permissions in your instance role, or create your own custom policy and use it in the instance role\.